JeffersonLab/npp_analysis/README.md

 Output goes to the current working directory.

+For the amplitude analysis:

 ```
 cd /work/halld/username/npp_work
 make -f $NPP/Makefile_analysis CONFIG=my.nppcfg
 ```
+For the bggen background analysis, instructions have not been written yet.

 ## Notes

 ### Original files come from: